 5. If you're riding with a child, be extra cautious about where they sit.
 It's illegal in certain areas to let children ride perched on the handlebars or back wheel of a bicycle (I shudder to think we not only never wore helmets but also rode like this as kids.)

 6. Make sure you wear your helmet correctly.
 It's not enough to just perch it atop your head: it must sit level on your head and low on your forehead.
-(See the photo above?
-That woman does not have the helmet pulled far enough over her forehead).
 For more tips and illustrations, click here.

 7. Equip your bicycle with a bell or horn, reflectors on the front and back, and a white headlight and red taillight if you ride as an early bird or night owl.